marks1024/language-macaulay2/README.md

 # language-macaulay2 package

 This package provides syntax highlighting for the Macaulay2 language for the Atom editor.
+It applies to files with the `m2` extension.

-See [M2](https://github.com/Macaulay2) for the Macaulay2 language project.
-It is a computer algebra system.
+The main repository for the Macaulay2 language is located at [https://github.com/Macaulay2/M2](https://github.com/Macaulay2/M2).
+Resources about the language can be found at [http://www2.macaulay2.com/Macaulay2/](http://www2.macaulay2.com/Macaulay2/).

 ---